The 10 Best Things to Do in Maggie Valley NC

 Original co-owner Alaska Presley bought the park back in 2012, with plans to transform it into “Ghost Town Village.”
 But the gates have been closed to visitors for many years, and Presley passed away in April, 2022.

-Now Dave Angel (owner of Elevated Mountain Distilling Company) and a team of investors are trying to reopen a reimagined Ghost Town.
-But there are some locals who want it to stay closed permanently, despite the tourism revenue and much-needed jobs the redesigned park could bring to Haywood County
+A team of investors are trying to reopen a reimagined Ghost Town.
+But there are some locals who want it to stay closed permanently, despite the tourism revenue and jobs the redesigned park could bring to Haywood County

 READ MORE: The Hickory Ridge Living History Museum and “Horn in the West” in Boone NC